runatlantis/atlantis/runatlantis.io/blog/putting-the-dev-into-devops-why-your-developers-should-write-terraform-too.md

 ## Success!

-Now we’ve got a workflow that makes everyone happy:
+Now we've got a workflow that makes everyone happy:

 - Devs can write Terraform and iterate on the pull request until the `terraform plan` looks good
-- Operators can review pull requests and approve the changes before they’re applied
+- Operators can review pull requests and approve the changes before they're applied

 Now developers can make small operations changes and learn more about how infrastructure is built.
 Everyone can work more effectively and with a shared understanding that enhances collaboration.

 ## Does It Work In Practice?

 Atlantis has been used by my previous company, Hootsuite, for over 2 years.
-It’s used daily by 20 operators but it’s also used occasionally by over 60 developers!
+It's used daily by 20 operators but it's also used occasionally by over 60 developers!
 Another company uses Atlantis to manage 600+ Terraform repos collaborated on by over 300 developers and operators.

 ## Next Steps

-- If you’d like to learn more about Terraform, check out HashiCorp’s [Introduction to Terraform](https://developer.hashicorp.com/terraform/intro)
+- If you'd like to learn more about Terraform, check out HashiCorp's [Introduction to Terraform](https://developer.hashicorp.com/terraform/intro)
-- If you’d like to try out Atlantis, go to www.runatlantis.io
+- If you'd like to try out Atlantis, go to www.runatlantis.io
 - If you have any questions, reach out to me on Twitter ([at]lkysow) or in the comments below.

 ## Credits